Code-Institute-Submissions/CI-project-four/README.md

-- Create a web application that allows users to store and easily access cooking recipes -Put some effort into designing a database schema based on recipes, and any other related properties and entities.
+- Create a web application that allows users to store and easily access cooking recipes
+- Put some effort into designing a database schema based on recipes, and any other related properties and entities.
--Make sure to put some thought into the relationships between them, and use foreign keys to connect these pieces of data.
+- Make sure to put some thought into the relationships between them, and use foreign keys to connect these pieces of data.
--Create the backend code and frontend form to allow users to add new recipes to the site.
+- Create the backend code and frontend form to allow users to add new recipes to the site.
 Create the backend code to group and summarize the recipes on the site, based on their attributes such as cuisine or country of origin etc.
 Create a frontend page to show this summary, and make the categories clickable to drill down into a filtered view based on that category.
--Create the backend code to retrieve a list of recipes.
+- Create the backend code to retrieve a list of recipes.
--Create a detailed view for each recipes, that would just show all attributes for that recipe, and the full preparation instructions.
+- Create a detailed view for each recipes, that would just show all attributes for that recipe, and the full preparation instructions.
--Allow for editing and deleting of the recipe records, either on separate pages, or built into the list/detail pages.
+- Allow for editing and deleting of the recipe records, either on separate pages, or built into the list/detail pages.
--Optionally, you may choose to add basic user registration and authentication to the site.
+- Optionally, you may choose to add basic user registration and authentication to the site.
 - You should conduct and document tests to ensure that all of your website’s functionality works well.
 - Write a README.md file for your project.
 - Use Git & GitHub for version control.